-- 11.9 The review of the SA process found the assessment of options for each of the estates should be revisited in respect of the representations received.
+- 11.10 The review of the SA process found the assessment of options for each of the estates should be revisited in respect of the representations received on the Draft ELP SA, February 2016.
 This SA therefore enables greater clarity to be provided on the reasons for the selection and rejection of alternatives.
-It was also recognised that the results of the assessment could be strengthened, by providing greater links to the supporting evidence and a more detailed commentary to support the results. - 11.10 In carrying out the SA of the Estates Local Plan, the SA has drawn on the information prepared in the 'Case for Regeneration' reports prepared by Savills on behalf of CHMP and the supporting technical documents prepared by independent consultants that were used to inform the findings.
+It was also recognised that the results of the assessment could be strengthened, by providing greater links to the supporting evidence and a more detailed commentary to support the results. - 11.11 In carrying out the SA of the Estates Local Plan, the SA has drawn on the information prepared in the 'Case for Regeneration' reports prepared by Savills on behalf of Clarion and the supporting technical documents prepared by independent consultants that were used to inform the findings.